List of Alberta provincial electoral districts

 Alberta provincial electoral districts are currently single member ridings that each elect one member to the Legislative Assembly of Alberta.
-There are 87 districts fixed in law in Alberta.
+There are 87 districts fixed in law in Alberta, Canada.

 History

-The original twenty five districts were drawn up by Liberal Member of Parliament Frank Oliver prior to the first general election of 1905.
+The original 25 districts were drawn up by Liberal Member of Parliament Frank Oliver prior to the first general election of 1905.
 The original boundaries were widely regarded as being gerrymandered to favour the Alberta Liberal Party, although the Liberal Party did receive the majority of votes in the 1905 election and thus rightly formed majority government.
 Every boundary redistribution since 1905 has been based on the original boundaries, with districts being split or merged.

 Starting in 1909, districts were grouped to make multiple-member districts.
-Most members continued to be elected in single-member districts but every election from 1909 to 1955 saw members elected in a multi-member contest.
+Most members continued to be elected in single-member districts, but every election from 1909 to 1955 saw members elected in one or more multi-member districts.

-From 1905 to 1924 with only a few exceptions each district elected a single member on the First Past the Post system.
+From 1905 to 1924 with only a few exceptions each district elected a single member on the first past the post system.
 Calgary and Edmonton as well as Medicine Hat were elected on a plurality block vote, where 2 or 5 members were elected in a city-wide district and each voter could cast as many votes as seats to be filled.

 There were also two cases where members were elected outside of the geographical districts and did not represent any districts.
 Such was the case in the world wars when Albertans serving overseas voted for their own representatives.